daniil-vikulov/Ultimate_ML_Project/README.md

 ### Telegram bot:

+The bot is automatically launched in Docker

+If you want to run it locally, then:
 1) Run file `backend/src/app/app.py` -- you are now running the server
 2) Now run file `telegrambot/trybot.py` -- you now have your bot running